deliciousinsights/you-get-https/README.md

 ## 2. Configuration

-The configuration lives in a `you-get-https.json` file in your `XDG_CONFIG_HOME` (or by default, `.config` directory in your user profile's home directory).
-The file is actually read as [JSON5](https://json5.org/) so you can, for instance, sprinkle comments in there, forego unnecessary key quoting and use trailing commas.
+The configuration lives in a `you-get-https.json5` file in your `XDG_CONFIG_HOME` (or by default, `.config` directory in your user profile's home directory).
+The file is [JSON5](https://json5.org/) so you can, for instance, sprinkle comments in there, forego unnecessary key quoting and use trailing commas.

 You specify your domain mappings through the `mappings` setting.
 Keys are domain names and values are port numbers.
 Here's an example: